 - Emotional: Feelings of anxiety, guilt, grief, denial, fear, irritability, worry, frustration, or loneliness.
 Periods of anger or crying.

-- Social: Staying away from friends and family, eating too much or too little, drinking too much alcohol, abusing drugs.
+- Social: Staying away from friends and family, eating too much or too little, drinking too much alcohol, using drugs.

-Some stress can be healthy.
+In small amounts, stress can be positive and healthy.
 However, being under a lot of stress over time can affect your health and well-being.
-Stress can increase the chance for developing conditions such as high blood pressure or depression.
+Stress can increase the chance for developing s high blood pressure or depression.
 Stress may also cause existing medical problems to worsen.
 For example, if someone has diabetes and is under stress, it may be difficult to keep blood sugar levels under control.
-If stress is causing you to have additional medical problems, please discuss these with your doctor.
+If stress is causing you to have additional medical problems, discuss these problems with your healthcare provider.

 Are conditions caused by stress a problem during pregnancy?